 [Some of the crews wore wrist-mounted mirrors, in part so that, if necessary, they could examine the front of their own suits.]

-[Neil moves sideways to his right from the MESA to the LEC and probably attaches the Hasselblad magazine.]
+[Neil moves sideways to his right from the MESA an prepares the LEC for attachment of the first rock box.]

 111:28:12 Armstrong: I've got the Hasselblad magazine hooked to the SRC now, yeah.

 [Apparently, Houston thinks that Buzz took a rock box up with him, or hauled it up with the waist tether from the porch.]Restored Video Clip 4 minutes 16 seconds ( 5.6 Mb FLV or 6.2 Mb AVI).
 May require VLC for playback.

 111:29:00 Aldrin: I'm okay.
 (Long Pause) About ready to send up the (first rock box with the Hasselblad magazine attached via the) LEC?

 RealVideo Clip ( 3 min 33 sec )

 111:29:39 Armstrong: Yeah; just about.
 (Long Pause) Okay!
 (Long Pause)